1.01. Creation and powers.

 (k) If three or more members of the Commission are removed by death, disability or forfeiture of office, the Governor shall appoint interim Commission members who shall call a special election, and such election shall be held to fill the unexpired terms of Commission members.
 If necessary, the newly constituted Commission will appoint a Mayor and/or Vice Mayor.

-(l) A vacancy in the membership of the Commission, including the Mayor, except a vacancy caused by resignation after a recall petition has been filed, shall be filled within ten (10) calendar days after such vacancy occurs by a majority vote of the remaining Commission members by appointment of an eligible person.
+(l) A vacancy in the membership of the Commission, including the Mayor, except a vacancy caused by resignation after a recall petition has been filed, shall be filled within thirty (30) calendar days after such vacancy occurs by a majority vote of the remaining Commission members by appointment of an eligible person.
 The City Commission shall determine the length of the appointed term and may set a special election to fill the unexpired term.
-In no event shall the City Commission appoint a member to serve more than 15 months.
+In no event shall the City Commission appoint a member to serve longer than either the next general election in which the unexpired term can be filled or more than 15 months.

 2.04.
 Qualifications of members.